Neem leaves are scientifically known as Azadirachta indica also called nim or margosa. Neem is a fast-growing tree of the mahogany family (Meliaceae).

 Consuming an extract of neem leaves daily can help regulate your blood sugar levels.
-Neem leaves contain some chemical components which help to optimize the receptor and ensure that the body receives proper amounts of insulin, which helps protects against the development of diabetes.
+Neem leaves contain some chemical components that help optimize the receptor and ensure that the body receives proper amounts of insulin, which helps protect against the development of diabetes.

 Treatment for Intestinal Ulcers